ctbishop/EasyMon/README.md

 This Software is intended for non-commercial use only and is offered by the Developer free of charge, "as-is", and with no warranties or guarantees.
-The User is responsible for complying with all relevant laws and regulations for the use of This Software and assumes all associated risks.
-The Developer will not be liable for any damage, loss, complication, or other harm caused or precipitated by any action(s) and/or lack thereof of the User in using This Software, even when advised by the Developer.
+The User is responsible for complying with all relevant laws and regulations during use of This Software and assumes all associated risks.
+The Developer will not be liable for any damage, loss, complication, or other harm caused or precipitated by any action(s) and/or lack thereof of the User in using This Software, including when advised by the Developer.

 This Software is designed to be used in conjunction with the GTK 4 library, which is licensed under the terms of version 2.1+ of the GNU Lesser General